 Under current practices, both tugs must remain within a quarter mile of a laden tanker in northern Prince William Sound.
-In narrow areas, one tug is tethered to the tanker.
-Waters in this area are more confined and there is less room to maneuver if there is a problem.
-Tankers passing through Valdez Narrows and into the Valdez Arm are limited to a speed of ten nautical miles per hour (knots) and must have an escort tug tethered to their stern.
+Tankers passing through Valdez Narrows and into the Valdez Arm are limited to a speed of 10 nautical miles per hour (knots).
+They must also have an escort tug tethered to their stern due to limited room for maneuver if there is a problem.
 In the more open waters of the central Sound, the speed limit for loaded tankers increases to 12 knots (about 14 miles per hour).
 In this area, one escort tug must remain near the tanker.
 A limit of 10 knots is set for transiting Hinchinbrook Entrance to the Gulf of Alaska.
 One tug must stay near Hinchinbrook Entrance until the loaded tanker passes into the Gulf of Alaska and is at least 17 miles out to sea.
-U.S. Coast Guard Authorization Act of 2010, due to continued Council pressure.
-Now, regardless of hull configuration, two tugs escort every laden oil tanker transiting Prince William Sound.
+(Map of tanker lanes.)